-‘99 & NOW In October-November 1999 I photographed over 300 strangers I encountered in neighborhoods all around Manhattan.
+‘99 & NOW In October-November 1999 I photographed over 300 strangers in neighborhoods all around Manhattan.
 In 2016, I decided to locate these same people to take new photos.
 The brief conversations we had reminded me that people are never just pictures - that everybody’s important and we all have meaningful stories.
-So I decided to evolve the portraits from 1999 beyond their inherently static nature by making a film.
-The result, still ongoing, is a documentary series entitled ‘99 Snapshots.
-Short videos + other photos are posted to the project IG here.
+So I decided to evolve the project from photography’s inherently static nature to a more dynamic medium: film.

 001 DECHEN